 Meet our Governors

-I, David Harding BSc MRICS, have been involved with Tenterden Primary Federation, TPF, since the late 1990’s when, as a Rotarian, I worked as a reading partner in the school and subsequently became a Governor.
-I am Director of D Harding Ltd Chartered Building Surveyors, Charity Mentor through the East Sussex Mentoring service to charities, Director of Tenterden Schools Trust MAT.
+I, David Harding BSc MRICS, have been involved with Tenterden Primary Federation, TPF, since the late 1990’s when, as a resident and Rotarian of Tenterden, I worked as a reading partner in the school and subsequently became a Governor.
+I am Director of D Harding Ltd Chartered Building Surveyors, (now semi-retired), a Charity Mentor through the Sussex Mentoring service assisting charities to grow and develop.

-The rest of my time is devoted to my wife Jane, family and garden.
-I enjoy keeping fit and recently completed the Hastings Y-Front Run in aid of various charities.
+The rest of my time is devoted to my wife Jane, our garden and my classic car.
+I enjoy keeping fit and, as a member of Hastings runners, take part in some of their races.

 Duncan Edgar moved to Tenterden in 2008 and has been a TPF (Community) Governor since January 2018.
 He has particular responsibility for Geography, History and the Sciences across the Federation and has had experience of working with young people in other organisations.